lightskinF/SONNY-ANGELS-SCAM-DETECTION/README.md

 A detailed technical report describing data collection, feature engineering, heuristics, and model design is available in the PDF file:
 **SONNYANGEL_SCAM_DETECTION.pdf** (Note: the PDF was not originally intended for public or academic dissemination.
 It was initially written as a personal technical report to document and recall this experimental approach.
 In fact, I still rather use HTTP requests automation than the Python library BeatifulSoup.
-The document therefore adopts a more informal and exploratory tone, while still describing the full technical process.
+The document therefore adopts a more informal and exploratory tone, while still describing the full technical process).

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 🇮🇹 Versione italiana (contesto e motivazioni personali)